Physical Education Curriculum

 The physical education staff believes a strong partnership between home and school is a critical part of your child’s learning.
 Thomas Jefferson once said, “Exercise and recreation…are as necessary as reading: I will rather say more necessary, because health is worth more than learning.”
 Although it has been 200 plus years since Jefferson voiced these astute words, they still ring true.
 Being well informed allows you to better support your child’s learning and continued growth.

 Physical education contributes to the physical, intellectual, social and emotional well-being of the student.
 Our curriculum is devoted to purposeful instruction in progressive activities to promote a positive self-concept through fitness, sport, dance and lifetime recreational pursuits.
 Participation and involvement are required at all levels.
 Health related fitness is the goal for all students.
 The curriculum intent is to provide students of all abilities and interests with a variety of movement experiences that will lead to an active and healthy life.
 Activities are taught in a coeducational environment.

 TCAPS middle schools and high schools require all students to take physical education.
 In sixth grade, physical education classes are taken every other day throughout the school year.
 Seventh and eighth grade students are required to take one semester of physical education.
 All middle school students may take additional physical education courses through their elective options.
-Students in grades 9-12 must earn 1.5 credits (three trimesters).
+Students in grades 9-12 must earn 1 credit (two semesters).
 High school students may also take additional physical education courses through their elective options.
 All health education is included in the secondary physical education curriculum and will be taught during physical education courses.

 “Physical education is the only subject, which by the very nature of its content has the potential to affect how a person will feel every moment of every day for the rest of his or her life.” – Allen Russell